TurqW/LongSphinx/readme.md

   * rerole: What the bot says when someone requests a new random assignment with `!rerole` (only works with `defaultRoleset`). {0} tags the requester, {1} names their new role.
   * invalid<rolesetname>: What the bot says when someone requests a role that's not in that roleset (or doesn't exist). {0} tags the requester, {1} is the role they requested.
   * welcome: What the bot says when someone joins the server. {0} tags them, {1} is the name of their randomly-assigned role (if a `defaultRoleset` is set)
+  * left: What the bot says when someone leaves the server. {0} tags them, though obviously they won't receive the tag notification.
   * <rolesetname>RoleList: What the bot says when someone requests the list of roles in a roleset. {0} gives a comma-separated list of the roles, and an image set under `urls: roleImage: <rolesetname>:` will be embedded if available.
 * defaultRoleset: This is the name of the roleset that is randomly picked from when someone joins.
 If left blank, no random role will be assigned.
 * rolesets: a `map` of available rolesets.
 Anatomy of a roleset will be covered later.